ashishsonone/google-sheet-utils/README.md

 # Function docs
 ## SELECT
 select columns from the input table.
 Optionally rename it.

+Note: By default, assumes that the first row in selection is a header row.
+It uses it to output the column names accordingly.

 A is the first column, B second, and so on